argilla-io/argilla-python/docs/index.md

 Gathering data is a time-consuming process.
 Argilla helps by providing a platform that allows you to **interact with your data in a more engaging way**.
 This means you can quickly and easily label your data with filters, AI feedback suggestions and semantic search.
 So you can focus on training your models and monitoring their performance.

-## Community

-We are an open-source community-driven project and we love to hear from you.
-Here are some ways to get involved:

-- [Community Meetup](https://lu.ma/embed-checkout/evt-IQtRiSuXZCIW6FB): listen in or present during one of our bi-weekly events.

-- [Slack](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g): get direct support from the community.

-- [Roadmap](https://github.com/orgs/argilla-io/projects/10/views/1): plans change but we love to discuss those with our community so feel encouraged to participate.

 ## What do people build with Argilla?